csc-training/summerschool/openmp/docs/05-mpi-threads.md

 <div class="column">
 - MPI library must be aware of the underlying OpenMP for correct allocation of resources
-    - oversubscription of CPU cores may cause significant performance penalty
+    - Oversubscription of CPU cores may cause significant performance penalty
 - Additional complexity from batch job schedulers
 - Heavily dependent on the platform used!